 Left untreated, this preventable disease can be devastating to lifelong health, educational success, productivity and self-image.
 It’s also been linked with serious illnesses like diabetes and heart disease.

-To address this statewide health crisis, OCF joined with other funders to host the Open Wide Summit for Oral Health Funders on May 9, 2011.
-As a result of this summit, the Oral Health Funders Collaborative was formally established in September 2011.
-In addition to OCF, funders include The Dental Foundation of Oregon, The Ford Family Foundation, Grantmakers of Oregon and Southwest Washington, Kaiser Permanente, Northwest Health Foundation, Meyer Memorial Trust, Providence Health & Services, Samaritan Health Services, Washington Dental Service Foundation and Cambia Health Foundation.
+To address this statewide health crisis the Oral Health Funders Collaborative was formally established in September 2011.
+In addition to OCF, partners include Arcora Foundation, Cambia Health Foundation, The Dental Foundation of Oregon, The Ford Family Foundation, Grantmakers of Oregon and Southwest Washington, Kaiser Permanente, Meyer Memorial Trust, Moda Health, Northwest Health Foundation, Providence Health & Services and Samaritan Health Services.
 The Collaborative appreciates the support of Ronald McDonald House Charities® of Oregon and Southwest Washington from 2011 to 2014.

 In spring 2013, members of the steering committee began working with Oregon Oral Health Coalition to develop a new strategic plan for improving oral health in Oregon.
 The resulting Strategic Plan for Oral Health in Oregon: 2014-2020 was released on October 3, 2014.

 Funders are welcome to join the Collaborative.
 For more information, please contact: